Sri Lanka printer diversifying from tea tags to product labels

 After experiencing a steady increase in work being outsourced to digital providers, the need to bring digital production in-house was apparent to Brad Kessler, key member of the leadership team at Imprinting Systems, who said: ‘We were faced with a tough choice.
 We either had to add digital capability or transition our business to a brokerage operation.’

 Since install, Imprinting Systems runs one standard shift a day on the press, filling it with a diverse assortment of prime labels.
 Primary markets served range from healthcare to animal products to food and beverage.
 Operators have logged over 250 hours on the machine since May and see no signs of slowing down.

 Imprinting Systems currently runs three Mark Andy flexo label presses plus the Digital One in-line digital printing and converting system.

-Imprinting Systems now looking to continue building its book of short run jobs, defined by Kessler as a run with 1,000 to 2,000 labels.
+Imprinting Systems is now looking to continue building its book of short run jobs, defined by Kessler as a run with 1,000 to 2,000 labels.
 Additionally, the printer is looking forward to adding more promotional items to its job mix and tapping into the booming local craft beer scene.
 And while its current job mix does not require heavy embellishment, a large part of Imprinting Systems growth plan involves experimenting on ways to use Digital One’s flexo deck to boost decoration at an affordable price point for customers.